 The amounts presented as changes in the asset revaluation surplus and the fair value reserve of financial assets at FVOCI include a share of OCI of the associate, which relates to the revaluation of an office building in New Zealand and the remeasurement of debt instruments at fair value through OCI.
-NZ IAS 1 specifically requires that entities must present the share of OCI items of their equity method investees, in aggregate, as a single line item within the 'to be reclassified' and the 'not to be reclassified' groups.
+NZ IAS 1 specifically requires that entities must present the share of OCI items of their equity method investees, in aggregate, as a single line item within the "may be reclassified" and the "will not be reclassified" groups in the other comprehensive income section.
 NZ IAS 28, NZ IAS 1 and NZ IFRS 12 Disclosure of Interests in Other Entities do not provide specific guidance on how the investor should present its accumulated share of OCI of equity-accounted investees.
 The Guidance on implementing NZ IAS 1 contains an example in which the accumulated property, plant and equipment revaluation gain is included in the revaluation surplus of the investor.
 The Group applies a similar presentation of accumulated items of OCI of its associate.
 However, as current NZ IFRS do not contain specific requirements on this issue, other presentation approaches may also be acceptable.